 Getting to Fuji-Q Highland

-Otherwise, you can take the Chuo Highway Bus Fujigoko Line from Shinjuku Station for about 100 minutes for 1,750 yen one-way.
+Alternatively, you can just buy a discount Fuji-Q pass and then take the Chuo Highway Bus Fujigoko Line from Shinjuku Station for about 100 minutes for 1,750 yen one-way.
 Buses from the same line also depart from the suburbs of Hachioji, Fuchu, and Mitaka for 930, 1400, and 1,500 yen (one-way), respectively.
 It’s 1,700 yen one-way for about 150 minutes from Roppongi Hills, Tokyo Station, or Shin-kiba Station.

 Meanwhile, trains are pricier and, at about 110 minutes (not yet including transfer times), are slightly longer than a bus ride to Fuji-Q from Shinjuku Station.
 To arrive at Fuji-Q from Shinjuku Station, you have to take a limited express from Shinjuku to Otsuki, which has a base fare of 1,320 yen one-way, but since it’s a limited express, you have to pay an additional fare for seating, which costs 930-1,650 yen depending on the season.
 Afterwards, you’ll still have to transfer from Otsuki to Fujikyu Highland Station for 1,080 yen one-way.

 You can also check out the QPack, a package that includes a ticket to Fuji-Q and a round-trip bus ride between Shinjuku Station’s West Exit and Fuji-Q (it takes about 100 minutes to arrive at Fuji-Q from Shinjuku).

 One thing to know about Fuji-Q highland is that it doesn’t mess around when it comes to designing crazy, thrilling roller coasters!
 Its major roller coasters—2 of which were previously the world’s fastest—are: